 2. The Oversexed Afram Woman image grew out of the rape of enslaved Afram women.
 The Euro-American men who violated Afram women created the cultural fantasy that Afram women were sexually aggressive to avoid taking responsibility for their crimes.

 3. The Violent Black Brute image grew out of fears of slave rebellions.
 Some modern day bigots claim that Afram slaves were happy with their condition, but kidnapped Africans and later, enslaved Aframs never stopped desiring freedom or rebelling against their enslavement.
 The enslavers feared retribution for their violence against other humans and forcing them to work for free.

-For many Americans, POBSAC images are a means of throwing psychic garbage on Aframs and declaring themselves clean.
+For many Americans, POBSAC images are a means of declaring themselves clean by throwing their psychic garbage on Aframs.

 These days, POBSAC images pepper all forms of media, including: television (especially newscasts), movies, newspapers, books and videogames and live theater.
 The power and prevalence of these images leads to:

-- The neglect and denial of care in hospitals
+♦ Neglect and denial of care of Aframs in hospitals

 Breaking The Loop